This is a complete guide covering everything you need to know to set up and create your branded website.

 Then download the GeneratePress theme

 After that, you’re good to go!

-Since there a ton of features and downloading your theme is the beginning of your website creation/design journey, I highly recommend checking out GeneratePress’ Youtube channel and visit their website as they have great informational videos.
+Since there are a ton of features and downloading your theme is the beginning of your website creation/design journey, I highly recommend checking out GeneratePress’ Youtube channel and visiting their website as they have great informational videos.

 Once you have GeneratePress installed, it’s time to obtain a CDN which many website owners often overlook which is crucial for improved SEO performance.